Skip to content

 • Good: luckymedia.dev, lucky-media

-Initially, we juggle the main and dev branches during development.
-Once the project goes live, we shift gears to feature branch names.
+During development, we start with main and dev.
+Once the project is live, we switch to feature branches.

 • Good: feature-header, fix-responsive-issue, chore-dependency-updates